Job Description: An Ultimate Guide to Attract Millennials

 Elevator pitch (elevator speech) is a presentation format within a limited time, usually up to one minute.
 In a high-rise building, it is an average time traveling by elevator.
 It is important to deliver a job offer in 30-60 seconds, or 100-150 words, in a meaningful and concise way.
 You should point to an interesting fact that evokes feelings, lists the benefits, and makes the best deal possible.

-We 're overwhelmed by information and lazy enough to read messages, particularly the long messages.
+We're overwhelmed by information and tend to ignore messages, particularly the long ones.
 Certainly, a detailed job description would be needed, but for example, visualization can be a valuable additional resource for social networks.

 3. Video Format